jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are about 2 chickens for every human in the world.
+⚡<!-- FUNFACT --> Fun fact: 25% of a human’s bones are in its feet.

 </div>